-Key Dates - Week beginning 6th March 2023: Year 9 Options Assembly Decision making and option choices - o 10th March 2023: Option Booklets for your pathway given to students - Wednesday 31st March: Option Forms Deadline electronic form returned with option choices - Week beginning 17th April: One to one student meetings to discuss choices - Week beginning 28th April: Options Confirmed

-Guidance
+Monday 11th March 2024

+Year 9 Options Assembly - decision making and option choices

+Options booklets given to students

+Options videos available on academy website

+Friday 22nd March 2024

+Option Forms Deadline - electronic form

+Week beginning 24th May 2024

+Options confirmed

+CORE SUBJECTS

-It is recommended that you follow pathway 1 which is an academic pathway.
-This means you have shown yourself to be able to study an academic and aspirational set of GCSEs; Maths, English, Science, a Humanities subject and a language.
-Students with this range of qualifications have a wide variety of future opportunities available to them.
+It is recommended that you follow Pathway 1, which is an academic pathway.
+This means you have shown yourself to be able to study an academic and aspirational set of GCSEs, including Maths, English, Science, a Humanities subject and a Language.
+Students with this range of qualifications have a wide variety of future opportunities available to them, and should be considering A-Levels post 16 and looking at university options.

-Core Subjects

-There are certain subjects that every pathway 1 student will study throughout years 10 and 11
+The subjects that all Pathway 1 students will study throughout KS4 are:

-Core Subjects:

 GCSE English Language

 GCSE English Literature

 GCSE Mathematics

 GCSE Science

 GCSE Spanish

+PE

-As well as these subjects, students will have core PE lessons which will not lead to a qualification.
-In terms of GCSE Science, students will study the Combined Science (which will result in achieving 2 GCSEs).
-Triple Science (which will result in achieving 3 GCSEs in Biology, Chemistry and Physics).
-Triple Science is offered to the highest performing students and will run outside of the option timetable.
+As well as these subjects, students will also have core PE lessons which will not lead to a qualification.

+Combined Science

+Students will study the Combined Science course, which will result in two GCSEs.

+Triple Science

+Students in top set for Science will be studying Triple Science and this will run outside of the option timetable.
+Triple Science will result in three GCSEs; Biology, Chemistry and Physics.

+OPTIONS SUBJECTS

-Option Subjects Pathway 1 students will be able to choose three other subjects to study.
+Pathway 1 students will be able to choose three other subjects to study.
 However, it is not as simple as students choosing their favourite subjects.
 It is vital that we ensure students maintain a broad and balanced curriculum and are sufficiently preparing themselves for their future progression.
-Students will have an opportunity to come and discuss their choices at a one-to-one meeting.
-The option choices will be as follow:

-Option 1: Humanities Option GCSE History
+Option 1 - Humanities

+Students will choose one subject from:

 GCSE Geography

-Option 2 and 3

 GCSE History

+Option 2

+Students will choose two subjects from the following choices:

+BTEC Art and Design

+BTEC Level 2 Dance

-GCSE Geography
+GCSE Design and Technology

+BTEC Level 2 Drama

 GCSE Ethics

 GCSE Food Preparation and Nutrition

-BTEC Art and Design

-BTEC Sports Award

-BTEC Level 2 Dance
+GCSE Geography

+GCSE History

 BTEC Media

-GCSE Design and Technology

-GCSE Spanish

-EDUQAS Level 2 Drama

-OR

-EDUQAS Level 2 Music
+Level 2 Vocational Award Music Performance or Music Technology

+BTEC Sport

+FREQUENTLY ASKED QUESTIONS

-Frequently Asked Questions When does the process start?
+When does the process start?

-Students will attend an assembly to launch the option process on 10th March 2023.
+Students will attend an assembly to launch the option process on 11th March 2024.
 This will be an opportunity to discuss and ask questions about the process.
-The option booklets will be handed to students on 10th March after the Assembly Event.
+The option booklets will be handed to students on 11th March after the assembly.
 They should take these home to look at and discuss with parents.
 Booklets will also be available to view on the academy website.
 Which subjects are core (compulsory) and which are option subjects (optional)?
 Mathematics, English and science are compulsory for all students.
 Pathway 1 students must also take GCSE Spanish.
 The remaining subjects are all optional.
 Why are different students on different pathways?

 It is vitally important that students are offered a selection of courses that suit their academic profile so that they have access to the widest selection of opportunities beyond Castle View Academy.
 We analyse the historic ROA results as well as talking to teachers and students and use this to identify the correct pathway for every student entering Key Stage 4.
 Is it possible to change pathways?